Reaction to the death of Angels pitcher Tyler Skaggs

 “I am deeply saddened by today’s tragedy in Texas.
 All of us at Major League Baseball extend our deepest condolences to Tyler’s wife Carli, their family, their friends and all of his Angels’ teammates and colleagues.
 We will support the Angels’ organization through this most difficult period, and we will make a variety of resources available to Tyler’s teammates and other members of the baseball family.” — Baseball Commissioner Rob Manfred.

-“The fraternity of players is stunned and saddened today by the untimely death of Tyler Skaggs, and we extend our deepest sympathies to Tyler’s wife, Carli, and the rest of his family, teammates and friends.” — Major League Baseball Players Association Executive Director Tony Clark.
+“The fraternity of players is stunned and saddened today by the untimely death of Tyler Skaggs, and we extend our deepest sympathies to Tyler’s wife, Carli, and the rest of his family, teammates and friends.” — Major League Baseball Players Association Executive Director Tony Clark .

 “We are heartbroken with this tragic news.
 Tyler began his Major League career as a Diamondback and he will always be remembered here as a great teammate and wonderful young man.
 His family is in our thoughts and prayers during this challenging time.” — Arizona Diamondbacks team statement.

 “I can’t believe this, my heart and prayers go out to his wife and family!
 We lost an amazing human being.
 Rest In Peace brother.”
-Los Angeles Angels pitcher Parker Bridwell.
+Los Angeles Angels pitcher Parker Bridwell .

 “RIP Tyler Skaggs.
 Heartbreaking man.
 Makes me sick to my stomach.
-Prayers for his entire family and friends!” — Toronto Blue Jays pitcher Marcus Stroman.
+Prayers for his entire family and friends!” — Toronto Blue Jays pitcher Marcus Stroman .

 “We’re pretty shocked right now and I feel terrible for everybody involved.
 Our heart goes out to the Skaggs family and the Angels organization.
 (Baseball) is a small community.
 We’re this whole fraternity of guys that care about each other.
 We compete for three hours every day but when something like this happens, it affects everybody.
 It just sucks.” — Baltimore Orioles manager Brandon Hyde.